Free and independent counselling support for people engaging with or affected by the Disability Royal Commission.

 Hours: 9 am to 5 pm weekdays.

-Location: This service is located at Relationships Australia South Australia, 49a Orsmond Street, Hindmarsh SA 5007
+Location: This service is located at Relationships Australia SA, 49a Orsmond Street, Hindmarsh SA 5007

 If you are unable to visit our office, we can come to you or offer counselling over the phone.
 Please discuss your needs when you book your appointment.